bayleaf1130/bayleaf1130/README.md

 Hi!
 I am Bayleaf, just another programmer one day at a time.
 I am from the United States and I am also a Computer Science college graduate.

-I enjoy developing in Python, C, and Clojure.
+I enjoy developing in Python, C, Kotlin, Rust, and Clojure.

 Currently, I am teaching myself Golang in hopes that I can replace C for my systems projects (: